livingdocsIO/documentation/walkthroughs/metadata/metadata-examples.md

 # Example 3: Fully customized metadata component

-We would like to add a new metadata field, a `slug`, in the publish screen.
+Lets add a new metadata field, a `slug`, in the publish screen.

 A slug is a reader/SEO friendly text used in a URL, example:
 ```